mpinb/msemalign/README.md

 Refer to the [bash install script](python/install.sh) for installing package dependencies in a conda environment using either [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

 ## Tutorial

-### Raw data

-A [zebrafish retina dataset](xxx) containing raw mSEM images (collected using Zeiss Zen) has been made publicly available for use with the tutorial.
-The raw data total size is approximately 20 TB.

 ### Setup parameter files